Controlling Weeds

 Weeds will normally cause some yield-loss in organic crops and this is accounted for in long-term average organic yields and organic premium rates.

 If weed populations reduce your yield enough to put the crop in a claim situation, SCIC will evaluate your organic weed management practices.
-If weed management practices are considered inadequate, penalties may be applied based on the yield-loss attributed to the weeds.
-In this situation, the portion of the claim resulting from inadequate weed control will not be paid.
+If weed management practices are considered inadequate, penalties may be applied.

 To evaluate whether weed management is adequate, SCIC will evaluate the following: